Sofie Lundin

-Sofie Lundin (born 15 February 2000) is a Swedish ice hockey player and member of the Swedish national ice hockey team, currently playing with Frölunda HC of the Swedish Women's Hockey League (SDHL).
+Sofie Lundin (born 15 February 2000) is a Swedish ice hockey player for Frölunda HC of the Swedish Women's Hockey League (SDHL) and a member of the Swedish national ice hockey team.

+International play

 She represented Sweden at the 2019 IIHF Women's World Championship.

+On 12 January 2026, she was named to Sweden's roster to compete at the 2026 Winter Olympics.